-The Domains are inter-related and become increasingly specific to institutional GME leadership as they progress to the right in the graphic below.
+As portrayed in the graphic below, the Domains are interrelated and become increasingly specific to the progressive impact of institutional GME leaders.
 Proficiency in Leadership Capabilities and Knowledge and Skills builds upon Foundational Attributes.
 Integration of these competency domains enables successful execution of Essential Functions.
 While many of the Foundational Attributes are applicable to leadership roles outside of GME, these Leadership Competencies and Key Components represent those specifically required for success in GME leadership.
 The document is not intended to represent the entirety of leadership competencies.
 It is expected that individuals serving in GME leadership roles also achieve competency in other realms valued by their institutional setting, such as DEI, QIPS, medical education or clinical care.

 Each Domain contains a number of defined Competencies or Functions delineated into Key Components or Key Responsibilities, described in terms of behaviors or outcomes.
 The Competency domains include a total of 22 Competencies and 91 Key Components.
-Essential Functions include seven Functions and 44 Key Responsibilities.
+Essential Functions include seven Functions and 43 Key Responsibilities.
 While the Essential Functions domain is not a GME leader job description per se, we envision that outlining broad role functions and Key Responsibilities will help potential GME leaders better understand what the role entails and help current GME leaders educate others about the role.
-Individual items in this domain may be utilized to build a job description.
+Individual items in this domain may be utilized to construct a job description.
 Functional Competencies in the Essential Functions Domain include suggestions for quantifiable outcome measures.
-Corresponding assessment instruments for all domains are available.
+An assessment instrument corresponding to each domain is available.